twang35/iMonkey/README.md

 - Add all of Romeo and Juliet
 - Pixel This (uncover a random book and have the player guess book title)
 - Don't pause when not in focus

+#### 0.11

+- added "Lower Framerate" button that increases speed by 50%